 The interesting thing about an ice storm that leaves 1-2 inches of solid ice on the ground is that the sounds of a farm change.
 Between the cracking of ice and the utter silence, I noticed that I could hear each of my horses’ footsteps in the pasture, even from inside my home about 150 yards away.

 For several reasons, we chose not to keep horses in the barn after that winter ice storm had passed.
-We kep stalls closed for a few hours during the initial rain-turning-to-sleet phase of the storm, then immediately turned them out (with access to a shelter with hay) even though there was solid ice frozen on the ground.
-The forecast promised that the ice would remain for more than a week, and for various reasons we were unable to keep the horses indoors that long.
+We kept stalls closed for a few hours during the initial rain-turning-to-sleet phase of the storm, then immediately turned them out (with access to a shelter with hay) even though there was solid ice frozen on the ground.
+Why?
+The forecast promised that the ice would remain for more than a week, and for various reasons we were not comfortable keeping the horses in stalls that long.
 Rather than keeping them in for a few days and then letting them out (with the boundless energy that accompanies turnout after days of being stalled), we chose to let them have free range of the icy pastures.
-By keeping them out, we never had to release energetic horse on to the dangerously slick pastures, and instead left them loose and trusted their instinct.
+By allowing horses access to the icy fields, we avoided having to eventually release over-energetic horses onto slick ice or dangerously slick post-thaw muddy pastures, and instead left them loose and trusted their instinct.

-Letting the horses free-range through and beyond that storm versus the opportunity to exercise just as much as they needed to.
+Letting the horses free-range through and beyond that storm gave them the opportunity to exercise just as much as they needed to.

 Horse Turnout in Ice-Covered Pastures